vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-iubenda.md

 ![image](https://user-images.githubusercontent.com/284515/80036904-08411f80-84c9-11ea-95e9-162a6bcc0ce4.png)

-:information_source: *The Site ID and the Cookie Policy ID are provided by Iubenda*.
+> ℹ️ *The Site ID and the Cookie Policy ID are provided by Iubenda*.

 ### Recommended Iubenda configuration